Overview and History

 Help improve the lives of men and women in prison and empty your over-crowded bookcases.
 Do two good things at once by taking part in our annual Prison Book Ministry drive!
 For five years Holy Trinity has been collecting books for distribution to several correctional institutions, Books for Africa, and Theological Book Network.

 How To Help

-Begin setting aside your used books in preparation for the Spring book collection—and invite your friends and family to do the same.
+The number of used books received has declined recently.
+We assume that means most people have donated what they have, and so we will suspend the collection for Spring 2019.
+However, please begin saving books for the Spring 2020 appeal—and invite your friends and family to do the same.
 If you have questions, please email Ryan and Carol LaHurd.

 Types of books most needed

 urban and other contemporary African-American fiction

 transgender, bisexual, lesbian fiction

 Native American fiction and nonfiction